 Turn the power off.
-Push down slightly.
-Pull the battery cover downward and remove it.
+While pressing the PUSH button on the back of the phone, pull the battery cover downward and remove it.
 Then remove the battery by pressing the upper area of it.

 Charging the Battery

 To use the charger provided with your phone: